mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 And finally there is testing.
 We didn't directly show how our dependencies library enables testing, but it isn't too different from what we did in previews.
 You use the `withDependencies` tool to set up your  dependencies, and then execute your test in that controlled environment.

 But the library goes a step beyond too.
 If you access a dependency in a testing context that you have _not_ explicitly overridden, then you get a testing failure letting you know it is not OK to use live dependencies in tests.
 This prevents you from accidentally tracking analytics, writing data to disk, or any number of things while testing.
 Using live dependencies can bleed into other tests causing mystifying failures, or can cause your tests to become slow and flakey.
+And so it's good for the library to prevent you from doing this.

 It also means that if you suddenly start to use a new dependency in a feature, then you will be notified when running your test suite that there is more to assert on.
 It's incredibly powerful.

 ---